 Mix together the milk, vinegar and vanilla bean paste.

 Sift together the flour, bicarbonate of soda and salt.

-Alternately fold the flour mixture and milk mixture into the egg mixture until thoroughly combined.
-Pour into prepared baking dish, cover with lightly oiled foil and bake for 40–45 minutes, or until just firm.
+Alternately, fold the flour mixture and milk mixture into the egg mixture until thoroughly combined.
+Pour into prepared baking dish, cover with lightly greased foil and bake for 40-45 minutes, or until just firm and golden on top.

 When the pudding is nearly ready, make the sauce.
 Stir the hot water, cream, sugar and butter in a saucepan over medium heat until the butter melts and sugar dissolves.
 Bring to just below the boil, then pour over the warm pudding.

 Serve with lightly whipped cream or crème anglaise.